tomjoht/tomjoht.github.io/_restapicourse/docapis_codesamples_bestpractices.md

 Remember that each code sample you provide needs to be tested and maintained.
 When you make updates to your API, you'll need to update each of the code samples across all the different languages.

-## From code samples to real tasks in user guides
+## Code samples are maintenance heavy with new releases

 Getting into code samples leads us more toward user guide tasks than reference tasks.
 However, keep in mind that code samples are a bear to maintain.
 When your API pushes out a new release, will you check all the code samples to make sure the code doesn't break with the new API (this is called regression testing by QA).